cs3216/cs3216.github.io/assignments/facebook/index.md

 a few to try out and get a "Hello World" app running before proceeding to the next section.

 <div class="box">
-  <strong class="milestone-counter"></strong> Explain your choice of toolset and what alternatives
+  <strong class="milestone-counter">Milestone 2:</strong> Explain your choice of toolset and what alternatives
   you have considered for your Facebook application on both the client-side and server-side.
   If you have decided to go with the vanilla approaches (not using libraries/frameworks for the core application), do justify your decisions too.